-When I first started I was on the trail by 7 am although many hikers started at 5 am and earlier !!
-I normally walked to about 5 pm then camped, but as my fitness improved I was on trail by 5.45 am and hiking until to 6 pm, although I began to look for a flat spot around 5.30 pm .
+At the beginning I was on the trail by 7 am although many hikers started at 5 am and earlier !!
+I normally walked to about 5 pm then camped, but as my fitness improved I was on trail by 5.45 am and hiked until to 6 pm, although I normally began to look for a flat spot at around 5.30 pm .
 Sometimes I found one instantly, other times I had to walk for another hour and occasionally two!!

 In Oregon my mileage began to climb and I was regularly doing 28’s and occasionally 32’s, there were days I could have hiked on well into the evening, on other days I stopped early and enjoyed the scenery and sunset

 I would say the more miles you can cover the less food that you have to carry , you can camp early and relax more.

 25 miles per day = 4 days means carrying 1 days less food

 But again sometime a extra day of food is good as it means that if you find a great spot .
 You could take a zero rather than a town …

 It is your Hike

 A fellow hiker called Foxy didn’t ever get on the trail till 12-30/ 1 pm then hiked on in the dark till 9 pm.
 It’s up to you, how you hike.